Transferring of 78 RPM and LP's -

 VADLYD MD12 MK4 includes as standard vertical/lateral switch, and switchable inputs for MM/MC cartridges.
 MC inputs are with 3 switchable load impedances: 50, 100, and 200 ohms.

-Recording engineers and serious record
+Recording engineers and serious

-ordinary RIAA phono equalization does not always match the original
+phonograph records: ordinary RIAA phono equalization does

-recording equalization that was used to make the record.
+was used to make the record.

 78rpm records in particular have many different eq settings depending on period, placement, and recording company.
 Even within the same company, there may be differences depending on which engineer was on job that day.